Return Your Bowdoin Laptop or iPad to the Tech Hub

 Resolution

-7. After return.
-Your College device will be securely wiped and removed from management.
-Personal data remaining on the device will be erased as part of decommissioning.
+After return: Your College device will be securely wiped and removed from management.
+Any personal data remaining on the device will be erased as part of the decommissioning process.

 Additional Help